layabox/layaair-doc/English/LayaAir_AS3/IDE/Design_Mode/Component_Detailed/readme.md

 ### 1.1 Base class Component

 LayaAirIDE's own component classes are all located in the laya.ui package, and **all components inherit directly or indirectly from the Component class** (component base class).
-In the API document of the LayaAir engine, click the UI category, as shown in Figure 1, and find the [laya.ui.Component类](http://layaair.ldc.layabox.com/api/index.html?category=UI&class=laya.ui.Component).
+In the API document of the LayaAir engine, click the UI category, as shown in Figure 1, and find the [laya.ui.Component Class](http://layaair.ldc.layabox.com/api/index.html?category=UI&class=laya.ui.Component).
 You can view the relevant component API instructions.

 ![图1](img/1.png) <br /> (Picture 1)